-Cilantro Lime Chicken~This zesty chicken is tender, moist and juicy and loaded with yummy fresh flavors.
+Our Cilantro Lime Chicken recipe creates a is zesty, tender, moist and juicy chicken bursting with yummy fresh flavors.
 It’s wonderful served as a main dish or sliced on top of salads, or chopped as a taco filling.

-Summer is here and that means it is time to grill.
+Summer is here and that means it is time to grill my Cilantro Lime Chicken.

 Gosh, I love grilling.
 I love the process of prepping and heating the grill, I love being able to cook outside, and I love, love the smell of grilling meat.